Bangladesh Institute of International and Strategic Studies

-Bangladesh Institute of International and Strategic Studies (BIISS) is a state owned autonomous national research institute and think tank working as a statutory institute that carries out research on security and strategic issues in Bangladesh and is located in Dhaka, Bangladesh.
-Major General Iftekhar Anis is current Director General and Ambassador A F M Gousal Azam Sarker is the current Chairman of BIISS.
+Bangladesh Institute of International and Strategic Studies (BIISS) is a state-owned autonomous national research institute and think tank working as a statutory institute that carries out research on security and strategic issues in Bangladesh and is located in Dhaka, Bangladesh.
+Major General A. S. M. Ridwanur Rahman is current Director General and Ambassador A F M Gousal Azam Sarker is the current Chairman of BIISS.

 History

 The institute was established in 1978 by the Government of Bangladesh as a statutory organisation.
 The institute is under the Ministry of Foreign Affairs.